What is the purpose of this Analyst Relations Guide?

 Strategic Insights: Gaining valuable market feedback, competitive intelligence, and insights into emerging trends.

-Analyst influence is profound and extends throughout the entire buyer journey.
-Research, such as that from Gartner (2023), indicates that a significant 83% of enterprise technology purchases involve analyst consultation during the crucial consideration phase.
+Analyst influence extends throughout the entire buyer journey.
+Research, from Gartner (2023), indicates that a significant 83% of enterprise technology purchases involve analyst consultation during the crucial consideration phase.
 This highlights their critical role in shaping vendor shortlists and final selections.

 Effective Analyst Relations (AR) programs deliver tangible returns on investment by directly impacting sales and market position: